All Episodes

 Hey, Buck, thanks for having me on, really and truly.

-So please tell us uh tell us a bit uh about this project.
+So please tell us a bit about this project.

 Tell me about the subject matter.

-Well, the caregivers are the people who are sort of the unfung heroes behind the vets who we see are coming back wounded.
+Well, the caregivers are the people who are sort of the unsung heroes behind the vets who we see are coming back wounded.

 They're the ones whose lives are continually having to change and adapt.

-There has to be a lot of cleaning and um wound care.
+If you have, say, someone who comes back with wounds of amputation, there has to be a lot of cleaning and wound care.

 If you have someone who's come back with TBI, sometimes those traumatic brain injury, sometimes those injuries don't show up for years.